 While the name might not sound too appetizing, nutritional yeast has a pleasant, cheesy, savory, nutty kind of taste.
-I’ve been creating new recipes with it, so I thought I better help you understand what it is before I post those new recipes!
+I've been creating new recipes with it, so in case your are wondering what is nutritional yeast I thought I'd help you understand this terrific ingredient.

 Open a package of nutritional yeast and you'll find fine dry flakes.
 It looks sort of like fish food flakes for your pet goldfish.
 Natural brands are a light beige in color.
 Fortified brands have a brighter yellow color.
 More about the difference in a minute.